Idylls of the King: Lancelot and Elaine

 "Lancelot and Elaine" is based upon the story of Elaine of Astolat, found in Le Morte d'Arthur, the Lancelot-Grail Cycle, and the Post-Vulgate Cycle.
 Tennyson had previously treated a similar subject in "The Lady of Shalott", published in 1833 and revised in 1842; however, that poem was based on the thirteenth-century Italian novellina La Damigella di Scalot, and thus has little in common with Malory's version.

 Long ago, Arthur happened upon the skeletons of two warring brothers, one wearing a crown of nine diamonds.
 Arthur retrieved the crown and removed the diamonds.
-At eight annual tourneys, he awarded a diamond to the tournament winner.
+At eight annual tournaments, he awarded a diamond to the tournament winner.
 The winner has always been Lancelot, who plans to win once more and give all nine diamonds to his secret love Queen Guinevere.
 Guinevere chooses to stay back from the ninth tournament, and Lancelot then tells Arthur he too will not attend.

 Once they are alone, she berates Lancelot for giving grounds for slander from court and reminds Lancelot that she cannot love her too-perfect king, Arthur.
 Lancelot then agrees to go to the tournament, but in disguise.
-He borrows armour, arms and colours from a remote noble, the Lord of Astolat, and as a finishing touch, agrees to wear Astolat's daughter Elaine's token favour, which he has never done "for any woman".
+He borrows armour, arms and colours from a remote noble, the Lord of Astolat, and as a finishing touch, agrees to wear Astolat's daughter Elaine's token favour.
 Lancelot's flattering chivalry wins over the impressionable young Elaine's heart.
 Here the Idyll repeats Malory's account of the tournament and its aftermath.

-Elaine has thus fallen in love with Lancelot.
-When he tells her that their love can never be, she wishes for death.
-She later becomes weak and dies.
+Elaine has fallen in love with Lancelot.
+When he tells her that their love can never be, she wishes for death, becomes weak, and dies.
 As per her request, her father and brothers put her on a barge with a note to Lancelot and Guinevere.
 Lancelot has returned to Camelot to present the nine diamonds to Guinevere.
-In an unwarranted jealous fury, the Queen hurls the diamonds out the window into the river, just as Elaine's funeral barge passes below.
-This is fulfilling of a dream Elaine spoke of in which she held the ninth diamond, but it was too slippery to hold and fell into a body of water.
+In jealous fury, the Queen hurls the diamonds out the window into the river as Elaine's funeral barge passes below.
+This fulfills a dream Elaine spoke of in which she held the ninth diamond, but it was too slippery to hold and fell into a body of water.
 Elaine's body is brought into the hall and her letter read, at which the lords and ladies weep.
 Guinevere privately asks Lancelot's forgiveness.
 The knight muses that Elaine loved him more than the Queen, wonders if all the Queen's love has rotted to jealousy, and wishes he was never born.